 As a youth at the Newton Boys & Girls Club David Sellers developed leadership skills and a management philosophy that focuses on honesty, clear expectations, teamwork, and accountability – qualities that were found in abundance in the games room and on the gym floor at 101 Dalby Street.
-After being named Executive Director in 2008, David set about improving the image and level of professionalism of this venerable organization while rebuilding its fundraising engine from the ground up.
-Working with a talented staff and through the support of the Club’s dedicated Board of Directors, during his tenure the Annual Fund of the Club has more than tripled, Major Giving has increased 10 fold, and a permanent endowment was established to support the Club’s programming.
-David's team has made many improvements to the Club’s physical plant which save the Club thousands of dollars annually.
-He is proud of the high profile the Club maintains in the City of Newton when it comes to key issues effecting young people and gladly serves on the managing bodies of several key civic minded organizations including Community Partnerships for Children & Families and Rotary Club of Newton.
+Now in his 13th year as Executive Director, David has endeavored to improve the image and level of professionalism of this venerable organization while rebuilding its fundraising engine from the ground up.
+Working with a talented staff and through the support of the Club’s dedicated Board of Directors, during his tenure the Annual Fund of the Club has quadrupled, Major Giving has increased 10 fold, and a permanent endowment was established to support the Club’s programming.
+Many improvements were made to the Club’s physical plant which save the Club thousands of dollars annually and improve access to technology.
+He is proud of the high profile the Club maintains in the City of Newton when it comes to key issues effecting young people and gladly serves on the managing bodies of several key civic minded organizations including the nonprofit committee of the Charles River Chamber of Commerce and the Rotary Club of Newton.
 David has a Bachelor of Business Administration degree from the University of Massachusetts, Amherst.

 Director of Development

-Dawn Proia is the Club’s longest tenured employee having devoted a little more than 10 years to helping the Club’s young people learn and grow.
+Dawn Proia is the Club’s longest tenured employee having devoted a little more than 15 years to helping the Club’s young people learn and grow.
 She started as the Club’s Art Director in 2004 and she was named Kids Corp Director in 2007.
 Serving in these dual roles, Dawn has brought increased structure to the Club experience of almost 200 members while continuing to foster creativity through a wide variety of artistic endeavors.
-In addition to drama, chorus, beadwork, and pottery programs, she started the wildly successful Proud to Be Me Program in 2008 and currently serves as Volunteer Advisor to our Keystone Club.
+In addition to drama, chorus, beadwork, and pottery programs, she started the wildly successful Proud to Be Me Program in 2008 and has served as the advisor to our Keystone Club.
 Dawn has a Certificate for Child Development from Newton North High School and spent 9 years working for JoAnne’s Little Wonders Preschool prior to joining the Club’s Team.

-Jordan Kithcart has been working at the Club for 5 years now.
-He began his journey with the Club, coming as a consistent member his senior year of high school.
+Jordan Kithcart has 7 years of experience working for the Club.
+He began his journey as a consistent member his senior year of high school.
 That same year of 2013, he became the first member of the John M. Barry Boys and Girls Club to ever place in the top four of the Massachusetts State Youth of the Year Competition.
 In 2014, Jordan won the Judge Julian Yesley Young Adult Award in which “recognizes a young adult between the ages of eighteen and twenty-five who has made a significant contribution through service to or involvement with the young people of Newton”.
 Jordan is also a Recruiting Coordinator and Head coach for an AAU basketball program.
-He was able to coach his team to their first national tournament earlier this year.
+He was able to coach his team to their first national tournament in 2019.
 He is part of a basketball training group called Boston Elite that has trained collegiate players from schools such as (Stanford, Princeton, Boston College, and more).
 Jordan received his U.S.A.
 Youth Development Coaching license in 2017.
-He studies as a Human Services major at Mass Bay Community College and takes great pride in being a mentor and a positive influence to Club members.
+Jordan takes great pride in being a mentor and a positive influence to Club members.